Employers Must Begin Using Revised Form I-9 as of January 22, 2017

 Although data can be entered electronically into the Form I-9, employers must still print the forms, obtain handwritten signatures, and store hard copies of the forms.

-If you would like to discuss best practices for completing and maintaining your company’s Form I-9s, please contact your CSG attorney or the authors listed below.
+If you would like to discuss best practices for completing and maintaining your company’s Form I-9s, please contact your CSG attorney.